 Minor Concrete Repairs for Homeowners

-Before taking on a concrete removal project by yourself, make sure no cables or utilities are running nearby or you may end up creating a larger problem.
+Before taking on a concrete removal project by yourself, make sure no cables or utilities are running nearby, or you may end up creating a more significant problem.
 Be sure to prepare all the tools and safety gear necessary, such as a sledgehammer, electric saw, safety goggles, steel toe boots, and a mask.
 Check out our demolition safety tips if you decide to take this on yourself.

 When to Hire a Concrete Removal Contractor

-Concrete issues sometimes call for a full removal and replacement.
-If the damage runs deep, is widespread or it is reinforced with rebars, it’s best to hire a professional team for demolishing.
+Concrete issues sometimes call for complete removal and replacement.
+If the damage runs deep, is widespread, or is reinforced with rebars, it’s best to hire a professional team for demolishing.
 Breaking up concrete is very physically taxing for homeowners, so we recommend bringing in a contractor with specialized heavy machinery.
-A demolition company like us will have all the necessary equipment, such as excavators and bobcats with proper attachments, as well as dump trucks to haul away the debris.
+A demolition company like us will have all the necessary equipment, such as excavators and bobcats with proper attachments and dump trucks to haul away the debris.